NYS Comptroller concerned over Thruway toll proposal

 This would be the first system wide increase for EZ-Pass customers in 14 years.
-Comptroller Tom DiNapoli recently issued a report on the proposal.
+New York State Comptroller Tom DiNapoli recently issued a report on the proposal.

 “What we concluded is that the Thruway Authority should really consider a toll increase as the last option,” said DiNapoli.